Email servers tend to be very picky when deciding on which emails to deliver.

 - Friday - 30 emails, 24 replies, and so on.

-You’ve got to admit that it looks a lot more consistent, and the engagement generated, seemingly, by your campaigns is quite impressive.
-If this keeps up, ESPs should start looking even more favorably in your direction.
+You’ve got to admit that it looks a lot more consistent, and the engagement generated, seemingly, by your campaigns, is quite impressive.
+If this keeps up, ESPs should start looking at your emails even more favorably.

 If there’s one thing I can advise, it is to take the IP warmup process seriously.
 It really has the power to boost your campaigns.
-This, in turn, will likely translate into higher revenues.
+This, in turn, will likely translate to improved revenue.

 There’s no good answer as to whether manual or automatic email warmup methods are better.